13 Best Colombian New Year’s Traditions: A Journey to Prosperity

 And now you’re ready to celebrate New Year’s Day like a Colombian.
 Before you come, I suggest you read our article on the best time to travel to Colombia to find out what festivals are held at the end of the year 😉

-Bonus: Doing New Year’s Eve in Colombia right
+Where to spend New Year’s Eve in Colombia

 Cartagena: The most famous spot